betseyw15/events.en/help/adobe-content-management-forum/2022/supply-chain.md

 ---
-title: Building a Content Supply Chain that Scales
+title: Build a content supply chain that scales
 description: Join Marc Angelinovich and learn how to build a content supply chain that scales for personalization.
 solution: Experience Manager,Experience Manager as a Cloud Service
 topic: Personalization